 One of the key aspects to this is that the soul or archetypal realm is not something that you can understand intellectually.
-It is not a part of experience that is created or held by our minds, it is inherently abstract and mysterious.
-It can only be understood by our intuitions and opening to the side of ourselves that expresses itself creatively.
-It comes out in the process of expressing stuff.
+It is not a part of experience that is created or held by our minds, it comes out in the process of expressing stuff.

 The archetypal or soul realm does not arise from thoughts that are created from the mind, it is created from emotions, energy and the resonance that echoes through our societies and our beings.
 If you try and boil it down to something that the mind can fully grasp it loses its meaning.

 However, one of the ways in which I was able to open so thoroughly to this part of experience was by applying Buddhist principles of non-self, impermanence and suffering to it.

 In the same way that awareness is a shared experience that we are tapping into with our minds, the soul is a shared part of experience that we are tapping into with our intuitions.
 Our bodies are conduits for the shared Universal soul to express itself through.

 By dismantling my personal boundaries and walls I was able to open to and allow the entirety of karma or the shared soul to express itself through me.
 There was no sense of identification with the content that was being expressed, which gave me a huge amount of freedom in allowing it.
 This is how I was able to get to the bottom of it.